artsy/fresnel/examples/ssr-rendering/README.md

 # Server-side Rendering Example

-This example how to setup `@artsy/fresnel` for server-side rendering, via Express.
+This example shows how to setup `@artsy/fresnel` for server-side rendering, via Express.

 To run the example: